 $13.04 per hour

 |See How to Become One|

 |Moderate-term on-the-job training|

 Most food and tobacco processing workers are employed in manufacturing facilities.
 These workplaces are usually noisy and may be hot or cold, depending on the goods being produced.
 Because of production schedules, working early morning, evening, or night shifts is common.
-Workers are susceptible to slips, falls, and cuts.
+Work hazards may include slips, falls, and cuts.

-Although no formal education is required for some processing workers, food batchmakers and food cooking machine operators typically need a high school diploma.
+There are no formal education requirements for some processing workers.
+However, food batchmakers and food cooking machine operators typically need a high school diploma.
 Food and tobacco processing workers learn their skills on the job.

-Employment of food and tobacco processing workers is projected to show little or no change from 2012 to 2022.
-The need to replace workers who leave the occupation will result in many job openings.
-Job prospects should be best in rural areas or near smaller cities where large food processing facilities are located.
+Employment of food and tobacco processing workers is projected to grow 2 percent from 2014 to 2024, slower than the average for all occupations.
+The need to replace workers who leave the occupation should result in many job openings.
+Job prospects should be best in large food processing facilities, which are commonly located in rural areas or near smaller cities.

 Compare the job duties, education, job growth, and pay of food and tobacco processing workers with similar occupations.